-When you want to see the product of your code, you need to run it.
-If your playground has a live view, it can reflect the result of your code.
-In some playgrounds, you can have result icons appear to the right of your code as it runs, and then click them to see the value of your results.
+When you're ready to see the result of your code, you need to run it.
+If your playground has a live view, it can reflect the result of running your code.
+In some playgrounds, you can have result icons appear to the right of your code as it runs, and then click them to see the value of your result.

 If you want to visualize the flow of your running code or debug it, you can have Swift Playgrounds highlight each line of code as it runs, helping you identify where problems occur.

-In Swift Playgrounds app on Mac, click Run My Code (or use the Touch Bar).
+In the Swift Playgrounds app on Mac, click Run My Code (or use the Touch Bar).

 To rerun it, click Run My Code again.
 (If it’s already running, click Stop, then click Run My Code.)